Published: April 2020

 Decision making in labour can be difficult which is why it is important to explore any concerns you may have with your healthcare professional before you go into labour.

 If you are certain you would not want an assisted vaginal birth, one option is to choose a planned caesarean birth before you go into labour.
 If you are considering a planned caesarean you should discuss this with your healthcare professional during your pregnancy.
 For more information, refer to the RCOG patient information on caesarean birth.

 With your consent, your healthcare professional will examine your abdomen and perform an internal examination to confirm that an assisted vaginal birth is safe for you and your baby.
 You will usually be asked to sit with your legs supported and your bladder will be emptied by passing a small tube (catheter) into it.

 Pain relief for the birth may be either a local anaesthetic injection inside the vagina or a regional anaesthetic injection into your back (an epidural or a spinal).
-For more information about pain relief during labour see the Labour Pains website (labourpains.com) from the Obstetric Anaesthetists’ Association.
+For more information about pain relief during labour see the Labour Pains website (labourpains.org) from the Obstetric Anaesthetists’ Association.

 You are more likely to need to have a cut (episiotomy) to enlarge your vaginal opening and allow your baby to be born.

 A healthcare professional who specialises in the care of newborn babies may be there when you give birth in case your baby needs some extra help after birth.
 If your baby is well you may choose to have immediate skin to skin contact and/or delayed cord clamping.